compSciKai/cmpt470-web-based-info-systems-a3/readme.md

 - The ability to change attributes of any of the rectangles.
 - The ability to display (draw) all rectangles currently in the database.

-For example, if you currently have two rectangles in your database as follows:
+For example, if I currently have two rectangles in my database:

-Rectangle Database

 ID | Width | Height | Color | bob_ross
 ---|-------|--------|-------|----------